candil-data-fabric/aeros-ldap-collector/README.md

 # aerOS LDAP collector
-LDAP collector based on the ldap3 Python library for aerOS
+LDAP collector based on the ldap3 Python library for the aerOS Project.